nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the event will be removed i.e adding of tags is not cumulative.
 * You can remove all the event’s tags by typing `t/` without specifying any tags after it.

-### Finding events by date or name: `event -f KEYWORD_OR_DATE [MORE]`
+### Finding events by date or title: `event -f KEYWORD_OR_DATE [MORE]`

-Find events whose names contain any of the given keywords or start times contain any of the given start times.
+Find events whose title contain any of the given keywords or start times contain any of the given start times.

 * Date search will occur when all inputs are [valid dates](#accepted-date-time-formats), otherwise, keyword search will occur.
 * The date search occurs only by date, ignoring the time, e.g. `11/10/2022 08:00` will match any events that start on `11/10/2022`.